AryanJ-NYC/ofoyle-rules/src/pages/index.md

 ---
 templateKey: index
 title: Foy Properties
-thankYouCopy: Thank you for inquiry!
-We will reach out as soon as we can.
+thankYouCopy: Thank you for inquiring!
+We will respond as soon as possible.
 ---